pass rate in A-Level English Language & Literature

 The course allows you to develop your reading and writing skills in a logical way, with formal assessment in the style of two open-book exams in the summer of your second year.
 Leading up to this you will be assessed in class using a series of methods ranging from Q and A, debate, individual/group tasks and mock exams.
 In the first year you’ll study an anthology of short extracts which allow you to consider the genre conventions of specific types of writing as well as a number of mystery texts on the them of The Individual in Society.

 You will need five GCSEs at grades 5-9, including English Language or English Literature.

 |16-18||FREE||You will need to provide your own stationery and you will be given the opportunity to take part in trips and visits.
 There is a reading list attached to this course and some students prefer to buy their own copies of texts so that they can annotate freely.|

 This course is based in the classroom with regular theory work and assignments.

-There will be opportunities to engage in creative writing events in associated with Sunderland University, as well as to visit the Northern Stage theatre and experience gue
+There will be opportunities to engage in creative writing events in association with the University of Sunderland, as well as a visit to the Northern Stage theatre and experience guest speakers.

 Mon-Fri, 9am-4pm.
 Days and times of study are subject to change.
 Timetables are confirmed at the start of term.